Why earn your BSN?

 WSU awards 32 credits toward completion of your BSN degree for passing the NCLEX and maintaining an active RN license.
-The remaining senior year (30 credits) may be completed full-time or part-time.
-The program builds on the RN foundation and includes course work in assessment, research, informatics, leadership, management, ethics, mental health and community health.
-Advanced practicum experiences bridge course work and theory with clinical practice.
-View course work.
+The remaining 30 credits may be completed full-time or part-time, and students can start any semester.
+The program includes course work in assessment, research, informatics, leadership, management, ethics, mental health and community health.

-The program is flexible, with just one on-campus meeting per semester that brings together all students enrolled in all courses for dynamic, interactive learning events.
-This one required on-campus day will be scheduled for Tuesday of the third week of the term.
-All students enrolled in all courses will meet together on that day.
-On-line course work during the semester is managed via the Blackboard learning management system.
-Full and part-time, or individualized plans of study are arranged with an RN-BSN advisor.
-Clinical experiences are completed at a variety of sites.
-Border Bill students may complete their clinical in Oregon or in Washington if they have a WA RN license.
+The program is flexible, with just one on-campus meeting per semester, on Tuesday of the third week of the term.
+This event brings together all students enrolled in all courses for dynamic, interactive learning.
+Online course work during the semester is managed via the Blackboard system.
+Full- and part-time enrollment, or individualized plans of study, are arranged with an RN-BSN advisor.
+Clinical experiences are completed at a variety of sites and coordinated by the College of Nursing.
+Border Bill students may complete their clinical in Oregon or in Washington if they have a Washington RN license.

 Proof of a current, unemcumbered Washington state RN license or eligibility for licensure is required.
 View pre-application requirements or contact an RN-BSN advisor at your college or at your anticipated campus site.